What are the challenges of aging?

-Illnesses like diabetes mellitus, congestive heart failure, and some forms of dementia can be delayed or even prevented.
+Illnesses like diabetes, congestive heart failure, and some forms of dementia can be delayed or even prevented.
 Even loss of muscle strength with aging is partly preventable.
-Most importantly, perhaps, a positive attitude will enable us to overcome illness and personal losses while looking forward to days to come.
+Perhaps most important, a positive attitude helps us to overcome illness and personal losses while we look forward to days to come.

 As we age, we make choices about our lifestyle, health care, personal pursuits, and our plans for old age.
 A few "steps to successful aging" will help guide us to healthy and active golden years.

 Adopt and maintain healthy habits and positive lifestyles: